kevinfreyberg/Qiskit-Crash-Course/docs/seminar-1/index.md

 ```
 How can this be represented in Qiskit?
 Let's hop into the IBM Quantum Lab.

 By default, new notebooks in the Quantum Lab only import a handful of standard Qiskit libraries.
 You'll want to adjust the first import statement so we can use the ClassicalRegister and QuantumRegister objects.
-Additionally, import the math module
+Additionally, import the math module.

 ```python
 from qiskit import QuantumCircuit, execute, Aer, IBMQ, ClassicalRegister, QuantumRegister